-You know…information about how to write a viral post to information about where and how to position your comments to get the best results.
+You know…from information about how to write a viral post to information about where and how to position your comments to get the best results?

 Well, I’ve tried to do my best in giving you everything I’ve ever learned about blogging in the ten years I’ve been doing this in one giant post.

 Now, I’m sure I might be missing a few facts…but that’s where you come in.
-I need you to provide that information in the comments so I can keep updating this post so we can make it as comprehensive as possible.
+I need you to provide that information in the comments so I can keep updating this post to make it as comprehensive as possible.

 Are you with me?
 Let’s get started.

 First, let’s deal with an issue that might be on some people’s minds.

 - Foundation for all your social media activities – Think about it this way: a blog provides a headquarters for all of your social media efforts.
 It’s where you drive readers to content that expands on who you are and what you are trying to do.

 - Build your brand as an expert – In the last ten years, a blog has become the conventional way to show that you are an authority on a subject.
 Successful bloggers like Robert Scoble and Hugh MacLeod are great examples.

 - Build trust – A well-designed blog with in-depth articles delivered with consistency will help create a bridge between you and your potential readers.
 That bridge is called trust.